Doxense/foundationdb-dotnet-client/README.md

         // Set bits 3, 9 and 30 in the bitmap stored at ("Test", "Bitmap") trans.AtomicOr(location.Pack("Bitmap"), Slice.FromFixed32((1 << 3) | (1 << 9) | (1 << 30)));

-        // commits the transaction
-        await trans.CommitAsync();
+        // commit the changes to the db await trans.CommitAsync();
     }

-    // starts another transaction to read some keys using (var trans = db.BeginTransaction())
+    // we also need a transaction to read from the db using (var trans = db.BeginTransaction())
     {
         // Read ("Test", "Hello", ) as a string